 Samuel “Raymie” White is the Legal Services Coordinator at the West Virginia Coalition Against Domestic Violence, where he provides direct legal services to victims of domestic violence and domestic violence advocates.
 Prior to joining the Coalition, Mr. White worked as Prosecutor, Assistant Prosecutor, and Assistant Public Defender in Nicholas County, WV.
 While there, he was recognized both for his work on domestic violence teams and his work prosecuting child abuse cases.
 Mr. White holds a Juris Doctor from the West Virginia University College of Law.

 Her work involves collaborations with a variety of public health programs, and clinical and non-clinical healthcare agencies.
-She is on the WV DHHR Domestic Violence Fatality Review Team, The WVU Centers for Excellence in Disabilities Traumatic Brain Injury Advisory Board, the WV ACES Coalition, the Futures Without Violence Health Workgroup, the WV AWARE Project Team, the WV DHHR Home Visitation Programs workgroup, and other committees and initiatives that focus on the health and behavioral health issues of domestic violence for both adults and children.
+She is on the WV DHHR Domestic Violence Fatality Review Team, the WV ACES Coalition, the Futures Without Violence Health Workgroup, the WV AWARE Project Lead Team, and other committees and initiatives that focus on the health and behavioral health issues of DV for adults and children.
+Laurie is on the Advisory Boards for The WVU Centers for Excellence in Disabilities Traumatic Brain Injury Program, and the National Center on Domestic Violence, Trauma and Mental Health.
 Laurie trains extensively both locally and nationally, with a focus on strategies that utilize trauma-sensitive approaches to addressing domestic violence.